 Nowadays, we use machines to assist us with our everyday lives, from kettles to laptops, but technology is advancing at such a rate that machines may soon be more capable than us at all our day to day tasks.
 Household robots, once the domain of science fiction, are already becoming a reality.

 What if machines are created that can exceed our capabilities?
-Having machines to independently carry out menial tasks such as cooking and cleaning is one thing, it would revolutionise society if each household had a robot for menial tasks, but we would not have been surpassed.
-Superintelligence is defined as ‘an intellect that is more capable than the best human brains in practically every field, including scientific creativity, general wisdom and social skills’.
-So, we must ask, Is superintelligence possible, and is this definition accurate?
+Having machines to independently carry out menial tasks such as cooking and cleaning is one thing, but “superintelligence” is defined as

 For now, however, there are still discrepancies between the abilities of machines and humans.
 While machines can be more efficient in some domains, such as mathematical processing, humans are far better equipped in many others, such as facial recognition.